pace-neutrons/Horace/documentation/smg/04_building_with_cmake.md

 PowerShell's execution policy needs to be updated to allow `.ps1` scripts to be run.
-To do this, in an elevated PowerShell prompt, run:
+To do this, run the following in an elevated PowerShell prompt:

 ```powershell
 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned